abdeljalil-senhaji/DNAMethBS_pipeline/README.md

 - **Config.yml**: file configuration pipeline
 Modify the necessary pipeline paths :
 ```
 pathresults: "path/Results/"                                     # Path results pipeline
 path-work-env: "path/DNAMethBS_pipeline/"                        # path envirement pipeline
 tools: "path/Tools/BSMAPz-master"                                # Tools pipeline
 REF_GENOME: "/path/.fasta"                                       # reference genome
 ```
 Parameter of the **Trimgalore** tool :
 ```
 # Params_trimgalore
 ERROR_RATE: 0.1                                     # Maximum allowed error rate (no. of errors divided by the length of the matching region)
 LENGTH: 36                                          # Discard reads that became shorter than length INT because of either quality or adapter trimming.
 QUALITY: 20                                         # Trim low-quality ends from reads in addition to adapter removal.
 ADAPTER1: --illumina                                # Adapter sequence to be trimmed.
 If not specified explicitly
 ADAPTER2: AAATCAAAAAAAC                             # Optional adapter sequence to be trimmed off read 2 of paired-end files.
 ```
-> Note : tools are used by **default** except for trimgalore

-When using a pipeline on the **MC-Seq** sequencing data, an advantage option in the pipeline allows to specify that the regions **on-target**, for this it is necessary to indicate **1** in the **Target** variable and to put the **file bed** where there are regions of interest in the pipeline **script** folder.
+> Note : tools are used by **default** except for trimgalore When using a pipeline on the sequencing data **MC-Seq**, an advantage in the pipeline allows to specify that the regions **On-target**, for this it is necessary to indicate **1** in the **Target** and place the **file bed** where there are regions of interest in the pipeline's **script** folder.
+If you do not use the MC-seq technique, indicate **0**
 ```
 # SELECT EITHER BY SPECIFY THE ONTARGET (1) OR NOT (0)
 Target: 0